-This event will test students’ knowledge of astronomical facts and concepts relating to the earth, moon, solar system, celestial sphere, stars and constellations, non-planetary members of the solar system.
+This event will test students’ knowledge of astronomical facts and concepts relating to the earth, moon, solar system, celestial sphere, stars and constellations.
+This season includes a focus on galaxies and nebulae, and telescopes.

 Event Supervisor: Susan Ogden and Stephen Ogden

 | Galaxies, Nebulae, Clusters for visual identification

 You can find video of the workshop below

 |Event Coach Workshop recap- be sure you're using the latest rules|

 |See the Elementary Workshop List for this season|